 Faster end-user satisfaction

 ITSM technology can lead to faster end-user satisfaction.
-Customers can quickly perform many incident resolution actions through various channels, including the use of self-service portals, including submitting service requests, chatting with IT professionals and accessing knowledge bases for information on common IT issues.
+Customers can quickly perform many incident resolution actions through various channels, including the use of self-service portals, submitting service requests, chatting with IT professionals and accessing knowledge bases for information on common IT issues.

 Insights from data analytics and reporting